-Noa described the efforts she needed to invest in persuading Alut to promote the policy she saw as crucial at the late 90’s.
-She had to serve them the policy “cooked”, and “drive them crazy” so they endorse it and promote it at the policy arena.
-The process she portrayed is somewhat different then the linear process earlier described by Bat-El (see section 2) that goes from the parents to the legal department of Alut.
-Noa explained this difference in Alut’s orientation and organizational structure, which included the establishment of the rights promotion flank at Alut.
-Forming this flank at the first decade of the 21st century created an opportunity to promote policies that come from “the ground”.
-This change enabled to hear voices of parents who were not part of the management, thus, democratizing the organization; and more importantly in relation to this chapter it enabled Alut to assemble cases of parents form marginalized groups who did not get the rights they are entitled by the law.
-In Bat-El’s words: “If you don’t know from the ground that the law does not work as it should, or that the policy of the Ministry of Social Affairs, Ministry of Health, and the Ministry of Education is not applied as it should, you will have no idea that you need to work there on something” (Bat-El, an advocacy lawyer who works with the autism community).
-Thus, the internal organizational change in the form of opening a legal department brought to the corridors of Alut the voices of those who were not benefiting from Alut’s past efforts, the laws Alut had promoted regarding autistic children, and put inequlities on the organization agenda.
+Noa described the efforts she needed to invest in persuading Alut to promote the policy she saw as crucial at the late 1990s.
+She had to present them with a “well-formed” policy, and “drive them crazy” for them to endorse it and promote it in the policy arena.
+The process she portrayed is somewhat different from the linear process earlier described by Bat-El (see section 2) that moves from the parents to the legal department of Alut.
+Noa explained this difference in Alut’s orientation and organizational structure, which included the establishment of the rights promotion department at Alut.
+Forming this department in the first decade of the 21st century created an opportunity to promote policies that come from “the ground.”
+This change facilitated the airing of voices of parents who were not part of the management, thus democratizing the organization, and, more importantly in relation to this chapter, enabling Alut to assemble cases of parents from marginalized groups who were not accessing the rights they were entitled to by the law.
+In Bat-El’s words: “If you don’t know from the ground that the law does not work as it should, or that the policy of the Ministry of Social Affairs, Ministry of Health, and the Ministry of Education is not applied as it should, you will have no idea that you need to work on something” (Bat-El, an advocacy lawyer who works with the autism community).
+Thus, the internal organizational change in the form of opening a legal department brought to the corridors of Alut the voices of those who were not benefitting from Alut’s past efforts, the laws Alut had promoted regarding autistic children, and put inequalities on the organization agenda.

-At the same time Alut invested in reducing inequlities the “autistic (hostels) law”, as I demonstrate above, promoted by the organization counter these efforts.
-I embrace here Rimon-Zarfaty and colleagues (2020) argument that it was the founder culture, the elite representatives influence in the context of this chapter, that is still prominent within Alut, that counter these efforts to reduce inequlities.
-This dual position of the organization is an articulation, in the case of inequlities, of the interplay between past structure and present context, that Rimon-Zarfaty and colleagues (2020) have identified and discussed accurately.
-But the link between past structure and present context is not just articulating in the present conflicts, but in the interplay between social actors’ actions and the structures they create in an historical perspective.
-In the case of Alut, it was the actors from “past organizational structure” that promoted policies for autistic children.
-These polices then had changed the social structure, the context, the very same actors now had to operate in.
-While the actors remain the same, or more accurately the organization did not change and kept adopting the founders’ culture which disregarded inequalities, the new context they themselves created or more accurately the consequences of this new social structure mandated them to react to these inequlities.
-This circularity that led to the current efforts of Alut to reduce inequalities, further emphasis the organizational entity was and is aspires to promote the well-being of all autistics, despite past advocacy efforts who contributed to inequlities.
-At the very least it could be argued that if Alut had situates itself in this position and claim this is its goal, the historical trajectory will bring it there.
+At the same time that Alut invested in reducing inequalities, the “autistic (hostels) law” promoted by the organization ran counter to these efforts, as I demonstrated above.
+Here I embrace Rimon-Zarfaty et al.’s (2020) argument that it was the founder culture, the elite representatives influence in the context of this chapter, and that is still prominent within Alut, that counters these efforts to reduce inequalities.
+This dual position of the organization is an articulation, in the case of inequalities, of the interplay between past structures and present context, that Rimon-Zarfaty et al. (2020) have identified and discussed cogently.
+But the link between past structures and present context does not just articulate itself in the present conflicts; it is also evidenced in the interplay between social actors’ actions and the structures they create from a historical perspective.
+In the case of Alut, it was the actors from “past organizational structures” who promoted policies for autistic children.
+These polices then changed the social structure, the context, in which the very same actors now had to operate.
+While the actors remained the same, or, more accurately, the organization did not change and kept adopting the founder culture that disregarded inequalities, the new context they themselves created or, more accurately, the consequences of this new social structure forced them to react to these inequalities.
+This circularity that led to the current efforts of Alut to reduce inequalities further emphasizes that the organizational entity aspired and continues to aspire to promote the well-being of all autistic people, despite past advocacy efforts which contributed to inequalities.
+At the very least, it could be argued that, if Alut had situated itself in this position and claimed this as its goal from its beginnings, the historical trajectory would have brought it there.